-The Dow Jones focuses on large companies, but the Russell 2000 does the opposite: it tracks only the smallest companies.
-This index follows 2,000 of the smallest players in the stock market.
+The Dow Jones focuses on large companies, but the Russell 2000 does the opposite: It tracks only the smallest companies.
+This index follows 2,000 of the smallest players in the market.

 The Nasdaq also trades some banking companies, airline companies like Spirit Airlines, and even a few non-tech businesses like Starbucks and shoe company Steve Madden.

-The Nasdaq Composite has grown popular because it's commonly accepted as a shorthand indicator of how tech-sector and innovative companies – both big and small – are faring.
+The Nasdaq Composite has grown popular because it's commonly accepted as a shorthand indicator of how tech-sector and innovative companies, big and small, are faring.